Namebini-giizis (Suckerfish Moon)/Makwa-giizis (Bear Moon), February 12, 2024

 NOTES:

 **Animate/inanimate is a Zhaaganash (Western)-oriented concept expressed through formal grammar rules that (misleadingly) structure Anishinaabe languages by describing things as alive (possessing spirit) and dead (not possessing spirit).
 This approach is not a good thing for Anishinaabemowin as it uses a linear system that is the opposite to the healing, storytelling, and circular flow of the language and all things alive.
 It is only through learning Anishinaabemowin the way our ancestors spoke it that a clear line between Anishinaabe worldview and Zhaagaanash can be maintained.
 The key to understanding our spiritual, cyclical relationship with nature and the world we live in is therefore to be found in learning the Anishinaabe language untainted by Zhaaganash grammar rules.
-To read more about this topic, please see Reflections on a Ceremonial Bundle and on the Nature of Our Language. *** To find out what is meant by a backward sentence structure, please visit: Teachings from the Tree of Life: Why Bears Never Speak Backward but Some Indians Do.
+To read more about this topic, please see Reflections on a Ceremonial Bundle and on the Nature of Our Language. *** To understand what is meant by a backward sentence structure, please visit: Teachings from the Tree of Life: Why Bears Never Speak Backward but Some Indians Do.

 Comments